Rediscovering your Company’s Assets

 In its simplest term, this equation explains that assets are balanced by your company’s liabilities and the equity investments brought into the company by the shareholders.
 Therefore, your company’s assets should be the sum of your liabilities and shareholders’ equity.
 Results that yield otherwise might mean there are discrepancies in your financial statements.

-Dig deeper into current assets.
+Dig deeper into current assets

-Ponder on liabilities.
+Ponder on liabilities

 Liabilities are debts that your company needs to settle within a certain period.
 These serious financial obligations are part of the balance sheet equation as well, since it will typically involve the use of current assets.
 Accounts payable and accrued expenses are under this category, which are money loaned from a third party, such as a supplier.
 Liabilities should be mapped out well according to their due date to ensure that they are paid on time.

-Review shareholders’ equity.
+Review shareholders’ equity

 The cash that was put into the business by owners and investors is known as shareholders’ equity.
 Shareholders’ equity or the net worth of the business is calculated as the total assets minus the total liabilities of a company.
 When the financial year ends and the investors decide to reinvest, they will pay close attention to your balance sheet therefore it’s best to ensure that it is regularly reviewed to check the overall value of the business.

-Use ratios for assessment.
+Use ratios for assessment

 Finally, making good use of financial ratios will also help you understand your balance sheet more thoroughly.
 This is primarily due to the fact that such ratios help provide more insight into the financial health of your company as well as the overall state of its business operations.
 Keep in mind, though, that some financial ratios have requirements that go beyond the numbers in your financial statements.

 Digging a toe into financial statement analysis and consolidation means thoroughly understanding all of its cornerstones - balance sheets included.
-Familiarize yourself with these concepts and you’ll surely be able to appreciate your critical business numbers at a greater extent.
+Familiarize yourself with these concepts and you’ll surely be able to appreciate your critical business numbers to a greater extent.